Draglow/mekina-project/README.md

-CarZone: Online Car Market
 CarZone is a web-based platform designed to connect car buyers and sellers, making the process of buying or selling a car hassle-free and convenient.

 Features
 1. User Authentication: Secure user registration and login system to ensure data privacy and security.